 Delinquent Tax Information

-Michigan law (MCL 211) states that tax bills from the year 2016 must be paid by April 1, 2019 or they will be lost to foreclosure and then sold at public auction.
+Michigan law (MCL 211) states that tax bills from the year 2017 must be paid by March 31, 2020 or they will be foreclosed and sold at public auction.

-The Van Buren County Treasurer is dedicated to working with delinquent taxpayers to keep them in their homes and caught up on overdue tax bills (pursuant to MCL 211.7dd).
+The Van Buren County Treasurer is dedicated to working with taxpayers to keep them in their homes and caught up on delinquent tax bills (pursuant to MCL 211.7dd).
 This program is designed for people who own and reside in their home.

 How do I apply?

 Please complete our Financial Hardship Application and return it to the Van Buren County Treasurer’s office by March 16, 2020.

 - Make a plan to meet with the Treasurer to discuss your application.
 Come prepared to discuss your plan to repay the taxes.